smithy-lang/smithy-rs/design/src/rfcs/rfc0025_better_constraint_violations.md

 constraint violation types.

-However, a "less leaky" solution is achieved by _splitting_ the constraint violation type into two types:
+However, a "less leaky" solution is achieved by _splitting_ the constraint violation type into two types, which this RFC proposes:

 1. one for use by the framework, with `pub(crate)` visibility, named `ConstraintViolationException`; and